“Worry wi no worry, wi no worry, wi no worry bout them.

 In 1993, he launched Maximum Sound and began producing tracks featuring local and international reggae acts, including Gorillaz’ star Sweetie Irie and Stylo G’s late father, Jamaican deejay Poison Chang.
 Frenchie’s love of sound-system fuelled remakes of rhythms such as “Chill Out,” “Waiting In Vain” and “Sensi Addict,” and also spawned the hits that put Maximum Sound on the map.
 Suitably enthused, he continued to delve into his dub box with deadly effectiveness from then on, as heard on remakes of Barrington Levy’s “Here I Come” (“Intercom”) and Tenor Saw’s “Praise Jahoviah.”

-By the mid-90s, he was working in Jamaica with the likes of Sly & Robbie, Dean Fraser, Richie Stephens, Mr. Vegas and Red Rat – also Stephen “Lenky” Marsden, who became a frequent collaborator.
-Frenchie assisted Lenky with two of his biggest-selling rhythms to date including ‘Diwali,’ which spawned international hits by Sean Paul (“Get Busy”) and Wayne Wonder (“No Letting Go.”)
+By the mid-90s, he was working in Jamaica with the likes of Sly & Robbie, Dean Fraser, Richie Stephens, Mr. Vegas and Red Rat – also Stephen “Lenky” Marsden who produced ‘Diwali,’ which spawned international hits by Sean Paul (“Get Busy”) and Wayne Wonder (“No Letting Go.”), became a frequent collaborator.
 He was also executive producer of two Mr. Vegas albums for Greensleeves, including “Heads High.”
 Once he’d made his mark and proved his worth – not an easy task for any overseas’ reggae producer – Frenchie’s tracks began to regularly feature on albums by artists such as Capleton, Da’ville, Morgan Heritage & Junior Kelly, whose “Tough Life” ranks among the sing-jay’s finest work.

 Beenie Man, Elephant Man, Sizzla, Bounty Killer, T.O.K, Sean Paul and Vybz Kartel all flocked to his label as the Millennium got underway.
 These artists were among the biggest names in Jamaican music at that time, and appeared on best-selling one-rhythm albums such as “Jumbie,” “Blue Steel,” “Fowl Fight” and “World Jam”.